timtomch/tnef2ics/README.md

 ## The Problem

-Have you ever received an email with a mysterious attachment named _winmail.dat_?
-If that's the case, it's highly likely that the sender of that message is using Microsoft Outlook and/or a Microsoft Exchange email server and that you are using a different email client (such as Apple Mail) on a computer that isn't running the Windows operating system (such as macOS).
+Have you ever received an email with a mysterious attachment named _winmail.dat?_ If that's the case, it's highly likely that the sender of that message is using Microsoft Outlook and/or a Microsoft Exchange email server and that you are using a different email client (such as Apple Mail) on a computer that isn't running the Windows operating system (such as macOS).